-The Becker Trust Grants for Innovation
+The Becker Center for Advocacy

 Dan and Angela Becker became involved with The Arc after their son Michael, who had Down syndrome, was born in 1965.
 As parents, Dan and Angela served as role models and were ahead of the times.
 They believed that no one should be left behind and made sure Mike was involved in the community.
 They also were exceptional volunteers and served on the boards of Greater Boston Arc and The Arc of Massachusetts.
 Dan was a particularly active force on the Government Affairs Committee.
 As committed advocates, they worked to ensure that parents’ voices were heard.
-In 2014 The Arc of Massachusetts dedicated the Center for Advocacy in honor of the Becker family’s decades of advocacy.
+In 2014, The Arc of Massachusetts dedicated the Center for Advocacy in honor of the Becker family’s decades of advocacy.

 Dan and Angela worked hard to make sure that Mike would have a good life long after they had passed away.
 When he predeceased them, their legacy became a gift for our entire community.
 In this spirit, the Becker Trust will advance family advocacy for innovative programs that promote lifelong community supports for people with intellectual and developmental disabilities.